RMWBH Law – A Full Service Law FirmRMWBH Law – A Full Service Law FirmRMWBH Law – A Full Service Law FirmRMWBH Law – A Full Service Law Firm

 To Feed or Not to Feed…Feral Cats

-One such situation is the feeding of feral cats.
+Before we get into this bill, some of you may be wondering why the feeding of feral cats and using TNR for feral cats is such a big deal.
 As an attorney representing community associations, one of the calls I receive every so often is an association complaining about the crazy cat person and his/her refusal to stop feeding feral cats in the community.
-Now, I know what some of you are thinking, what’s the harm in feeding homeless cats?
-Candidly, the answer may surprise you.
-Feeding feral cats can not only have a negative impact on the environment and create health issues, it can also lead to potential criminal liability to the individual doing the feeding.
+Now, some may wonder, what is the harm in feeding these cats?
+Feeding feral cats can not only have a negative impact on the environment and create health issues, it could also lead to potential criminal liability to the individual doing the feeding.
 No, that was not a typo, there is potential criminal liability for feeding feral cats.

 Feral cats have been known to carry numerous diseases such as rabies, roundworm, ringworm, fleas, ticks, etc. Now, what happens when you let Fido or Fluffy outside for a little R&R and they come into contact with one of these cats?
 The answer is that you will probably find yourself in the waiting room at the Vet clinic trying to social distance yourself from a giant Great Dane named Mr. Pickles who is giving you the side eye.
 The point is that although feeding feral cats may come from a good place, the unintended consequences outweigh the acts of kindness.

-42.092 of the Texas Penal Code is titled “Cruelty to Nonlivestock Animals”.
+Now, let’s get into that new bill.
+Texas HB 3660 addressed 42.092 of the Texas Penal Code titled “Cruelty to Nonlivestock Animals”.
 It defines the term “abandon” as abandoning an animal in the person’s custody without making reasonable arrangements for assumption of custody by another person.
 “Custody” is defined as responsibility for the health, safety and welfare of an animal subject to the person’s care and control, regardless of ownership of the animal.
 It is an offense of the Penal Code to fail to: 1) unreasonably provide food, water, care or shelter for an animal in the person’s custody, or 2) abandon unreasonably an animal in the person’s custody.
-An offense under §42.092 is a Class A misdemeanor; however, the penalties increase if an individual is convicted on multiple occasions.
-So, for those individuals who have taken it upon themselves to feed feral cats and then cease feeding the animals, those individuals are subjecting themselves to potential criminal liability.
+But HB 3660 has amended §42.092 to codify protection for those using TNR programs on feral cats.
+So, for those individuals who have taken it upon themselves to feed feral cats and choose to get them neutered and returned to their previous location, there is now a defense against prosecution in Texas statute for the individuals.

 Simply stated, feeding feral cats is potentially detrimental to the health of the ecosystem and wildlife.
 Additionally, an inordinate number of cats in one place could result in damage to personal property.
-For these reasons, coupled with the possibility of criminal liability, residents should be educated and discouraged from feeding feral cats.
-By doing so, it will save the association valuable time and effort and allow it to focus on more important issues…like trying to figure out how to make DIY toilet paper.
+For these reasons, residents should be educated and discouraged from feeding feral cats.

 [1] See TPWD Issue Briefing Paper – “Management of Feral Cat Colonies & Trap, Neuter and Release Programs” 2014